Red-Fleet/NeuralNetwork/README.md

-# NeuralNetwork
+# Dense Neural Network
 # multi layered neural network
 # can be train to predict stock prices , digit recognition (minist dataset) etc
 # neural network do not have 'bias' so input cannot contain 'zero' (data should be masked such that it do not contain 'zero' as input)